Veterinary nursing

 Programme description

 In-depth subject study continues during the second year of the programme.
-Knowledge is applied to relevant projects and is used in discussions with societal stakeholders.
-The programme concludes with an independent degree project worth 30 credits, in which students can apply their knowledge and skills to a relevant topic in their major.
-The programme provides students with a good understanding of the philosophy of science and creates a solid basis for doctoral studies.
+Knowledge is applied to relevant projects.
+The programme concludes with an independent degree project, in which students can apply their knowledge and skills to a relevant topic in their main field of study.

 The programme is taught in English.